My story (in brief)

 •and more.

-But my story received very little interest.
+In the end, my story received very little interest.

-So, I was considered a charlatan.
+I was considered a charlatan.

 In January 2009, I discovered that I didn't have to move my nail at all to unfold my skin.